TheJacksonLaboratory/geneweaver-legacy/readme.md

 ## Running RabbitMQ

 RabbitMQ is the message broker used by Celery to distribute GW tool runs.
+The easiest and most expected way to run it is with systemctl:

+    # Start Rabbitmq Server
+    sudo systemctl start rabbitmq-server

+    # Enable start on boot
+    sudo systemctl enable rabbitmq-server

+    # Check status
+    sudo systemctl status rabbitmq-server

-It can be run in the background:
+Alternatively, it can be run in the background:

 	$ rabbitmq-server start &